-The study involves an interview with a researcher on our team about experiences of and views on the care of women with early or premature menopause.
+The study involves an interview with a researcher on our team about experiences of and views about early or premature menopause.
 It will be held at a time and place convenient for you.
 You can choose to have your interview either video or audio (voice only) recorded and you can choose whether you have excerpts from your interview presented on the website in written, audio or video format.
 There will also be a small amount of paperwork to do before and after the interview.